kadirlofca/kadirlofca-portfolio/src/posts/2025-03-09-magnolia-house.md

 ## Modeling and Optimization in Blender

-Apart from our mentors, my only colleague in this project was an interior design student, who took measurements of the house and analyzed blueprints to create an accurate 3D model of the house, and handed the model to me.
-I handled the rest of the development.
+Apart from our mentors, my only colleague in this project was an interior design student, who took measurements of the house and analyzed blueprints to create an accurate 3D model of it, and handed the model to me.
+However, the usual requirements of an interior designers 3D models and a VR application are drastically different, and so, I had to optimize the project by 50% to reach the 90FPS target.

 To build the 3D models of the Magnolia House and its surrounding environment, I turned to **Blender**, a powerful open-source 3D modeling tool.
 The process involved creating detailed, accurate representations of the house, the furniture, and other artifacts from the era.
 Since this was a historical project, attention to detail was critical to capturing the essence of the space.